Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Introduction

-Use of cameras for biodiversity monitoring has less impact on biodiversity and can cover larger areas and for longer periods compared to traditional observation methods, that involve observers walking in transects.
-Data that can be collected includes abundance, density, species richness and proportion of area occupied \cite{STEPHENSON202036}.
-Additionally, \gls*{lidar} detection can be added to measure ranges, temperature, light intensity sensors can be added to provide a more holistic dataset.
+\gls*{ml} has revolutionised various fields, including environmental monitoring, by enabling real-time data analysis and decision-making.
+In aquatic environments, there is an increasing demand for automated systems capable of performing accurate and timely classification of species, pollutants, and underwater infrastructure conditions \citep{Juan_and_Xu}.
+Traditional methods of aquatic monitoring, which often rely on manual data collection and expert analysis, are time-consuming, resource-intensive, and limited in their scalability.
+The integration of \gls*{ml}, \gls*{iot} devices, and edge computing offers a promising solution to these challenges, allowing for faster, more efficient, and cost-effective monitoring systems \citep{Goodwin_Morten}.

-This paper introduces the Underwater UDEEP which combines various techniques, including background subtraction for selective cropping of regions of interest in high-resolution images for the detection of crayfish and underwater plastic debris.
-The platform plays a pivotal role in detecting and estimating the density of Signal crayfish and plastic debris by leveraging the efficacy of \gls*{ai}, \gls*{iot} devices and the power of edge computing (i.e., \gls*{njn}).
-By delivering precise data regarding the presence, distribution, and population density of these species and discarded plastics, the UDEEP platform significantly contributes to monitoring endeavours and facilitates efforts to mitigate the proliferation of invasive species and environmental pollution by plastic debris.
+Use of cameras for biodiversity monitoring has less impact on biodiversity and can cover larger areas and for longer periods compared to traditional observation methods, that involve observers walking in transects in challenging environments.
+Data that can be collected includes abundance, density, species richness and proportion of area occupied \citep{STEPHENSON202036}.
+Additionally, various sensors can be added to collect more holistic datasets.
+For example \gls*{lidar} sensors to measure distance, temperature sensors for temperature measurements and light intensity sensors.